 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

 You can contact the emergency services in Georgia by dialling 112.

 - Get comprehensive travel insurance that covers all your planned activities.

 - Register your details with us so that we can contact you quickly if there’s an unforeseen crisis like a natural disaster or a family emergency.

 - Follow us on twitter @dfatravelwise for the latest travel updates.

 - Read our ‘Know Before You Go’ guide.

 Safety and security

 The political situation in Georgia has stabilised since the 2008 conflict with Russia but it is still fragile.
-While the fighting seen in 2008 has calmed down substantially and life in Tbilisi has returned to normal, the conflict has resulted in a serious humanitarian crisis for the people of Georgia.
+The fighting seen in 2008 has calmed down substantially and life in Tbilisi has returned to normal.

 South Ossetia and Abkhazia